vinmorel/MapleWrapper/README.md

 Mobs:   [[354  67 417  97]
          [ 89  67 152  97]]
 ```
 The _observe_ method returns three numpy array objects representing [x0, y0, x1, y1] coordinates for player and mobs and [LVL, HP, MP, EXP] for stats.
+The _start_ and _stop_ methods respectively start and stop the game capture.

 Alternatively,
 ```python